 In earlier phases, children learnt one sound for each letter pattern.
 They found out that ‘ai’ makes the sound ‘ay’, and ‘oa’ makes the sound ‘oh’.
 In Phase 5, they learn that there are other ways of making an ‘ay’ sound – for example, the letters ‘ay’ as in ‘day’, or ‘ey’ as in ‘they’, or ‘a-e’ as in ‘game’.

 Children also learn different pronunciations for some letters or groups of letters that they’ve learnt before.
 So this is when they find out that ‘c’ can sound soft in a word like ‘ice’ or ‘city’, or ‘g’ sounds soft in a word like ‘giant’.
 They also learn that the letters ‘ea’ sound like ‘ee’ in ‘bead’, but like ‘eh’ in ‘head’.

-By the end of year 1, most children know enough phonics to be able to read most common words in English.
+By the end of year one, most children know enough phonics to be able to read the most common words in English.

 • When you’re reading a story or a non-fiction book together, encourage your child to join in with the reading as much as they want to.
 Praise them if they try to tackle a tricky word using their phonics!
 If they don’t quite get it right, tell them the word.